 Encourage employees and students to come forward with questions, concerns, and allegations.
 Avoid discouraging people from “going outside the department with problems.”
 (A person may not be comfortable reporting within the department and may not seek help if the department’s culture discourages outside assistance.)

 Take every complaint seriously and ensure that others do as well.
 Ensure that your department adequately addresses all complaints.
-If you have questions about the scope of your responsibility, contact the Office for Equity and Diversity (OED) or another campus resource.
+If you have questions about the scope of your responsibility, contact the Office of Compliance (OC) or another campus resource.
 Keep the advice for conversations offered in this site in mind during your conversation(s).

 Keep allegations confidential except on a “need to know” basis.